DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 5. A Suited Success for any Successes that match the Suit of the TC.
 Xena might have a Power that grants benefits to allies on a Suited Success.
 After crossing, they can improve their ally's chances of crossing.
-6. A Suited or Color Fail if they draw any Club or Spade, respectively below 5 or above
+6. A Suited or Color Miss if they draw any Club or Spade, respectively below 5 or above
-J. Xena might have a Power that lets them redraw on a Suited Fail, for example.
+J. Xena might have a Power that lets them redraw on a Suited Miss, for example.
-3. A Fail is any Diamond or Heart draw below 5 or above J.
+3. A Miss is any Diamond or Heart draw below 5 or above J.

 #### Upper and Lower Hand